a race with no finish line

 .

-Northern France (1944) - On the return flight from Berlin my P-51 is running on fumes with over fifty miles to go; its risky to fly across the English Channel during winter while on low fuel.
-If I had to ditch I wouldn't last thirty minutes in the frigid water.
-Then, as I scan the French countryside for someplace to make an emergency landing, I spot a small airfield to the east adjacent to what appears to be a train station.
+Northern France (1944) - On the return trip from Berlin my P-51 is running on fumes with fifty miles to go; its risky to cross the English Channel low on fuel during winter.
+If I had to ditch, I wouldn't survive very long in the frigid channel.
+Then, as I scan the French countryside for someplace to make an emergency landing, I sight a small airfield adjacent to a rural train station.

 .